nusco/cuukie/README.markdown

 ## Advanced Cuuking

 Cuukie is actually two things: a server that displays running features on a web page, and a Cucumber formatter that sends data to the server.
-You can run these two components independently.
+You can run these two components separately.
 For example, you might want to keep the server running all the time:

     cuukie --server